systematic-magic/AgingPubMed/editorials_pdf.rst

 - These should be formatted to the same standards as described above in :ref:`8.1<refs_author_list_pdf_editorials>`, :ref:`8.2<reference_title_pdf_editorials>` and :ref:`8.4<citation_data_other_journals_pdf_editorials>` with the exception that a special ID number will typically be used in place of volume and page numbers.

+8.5.8.
+We prefer all non-journal article references to have a working link when possible.
+When links are missing, it is fine to search the internet and add if you are sure it is correct; however, it is not necessary to contact the author to provide missing links except where specifically noted to do so in these standards.

 |
 .. _websites_pdf_editorials: